kirscheeh/classificationBenchmark/protocol/protocol.md

     #   -o      name of the BWT output file

 <tt>kaiju-mkbwt</tt> takes a fasta file as an input and generates the corresponding Burrows-Wheeler-Transform (BWT), whereas <tt>kaiju-mkfmi</tt> the BWT as an input uses to generate the needed index file. <br>

 To generate reports, the following command is used.
-Since this comparison is absed on species level, the report is generated for species, hence the parameter <tt>-r species</tt>.
+Since this comparison is based on species level, the report is generated for species, hence the parameter <tt>-r species</tt>.

-    kaiju -t nodes.dmp -f index.fmi -i {input.fastq} -o {output.classification} [-m INT]
+    kaiju -t nodes.dmp -f index.fmi -i {input.fastq} -o {output.classification}
     kaiju2table -t {input.nodes} -n {input.names} -r species -o {output.report} {input.classification}

     # Parameters
     #   -r      taxonomic rank
-    #   -m      minimum match length (default: 11)

 #### BugSeq
 BugSeq [BugSeq](https://doi.org/10.1186/s12859-021-04089-5 "Fan, J., Huang, S., & Chorlton, S. D. (2021).
 BugSeq: a highly accurate cloud platform for long-read metagenomic analyses.
 BMC bioinformatics, 22(1), 1-12.") is a cloud-based pipeline for classification, therefore no parameters can be specified.
 The website can be reached with [https://bugseq.com/free](https://bugseq.com/free).